turingschool/try-turing/popup-lite-brite/css/index.md

 ## Tour the Existing Code

 - CSS allows us to target types of elements (ex: `body`, `div`) and specific elements based on class name (ex: `dot-container`)
 - Once we've targeted an element, we can write rules for that element to follow.
-Rules can be things like "the text of this element should be red" or, "the background color should be grey"
+Rules can be things like _"the text of this element should be red"_ or, _"the background color should be grey"_

 ### Explore to Learn:

-After you take each step, re-run the program and observe the changes in the browser!
+After you complete each task that follows, re-run the program and observe the changes in the browser!
 - On line 9 of the CSS file, change `black` to `magenta`
 - On line 10, change `lightgrey` to `orange`
 - On line 11, change `10px` to `50px`
 - On line 12, change `5px` to `30px`, then `0px`

 You may be wondering, "how does one know all these special keywords and commands to create these rules?".
 Great question!
-With time/practice, and the use of documentation like [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) and [CSS Tricks](https://css-tricks.com/), developers slowly build their toolkit.
+With time and practice, and the use of documentation like [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) and [CSS Tricks](https://css-tricks.com/), developers slowly build their toolkit.
 Even the most experienced developers need to continually research and google to find the tool they need.
 <br>
 <br>